Here’s How People Convince Themselves That They’re Going To Win The Lottery, Like Mega Millions Or Powerball

 — Mavis Wanczyk (@Mavis_Wancyk) October 26, 2018

-Of course, the downside to that is that our brains place less importance on real things that are statistically likely to happen.
-Many Americans who can afford health insurance don’t buy it, even though it’s all but certain you’ll need it some day.
+Of course, the downside to this fact is that our brains place less importance on real things that are statistically likely to happen.
+Many Americans who can afford health insurance don’t buy in, even though it’s all but certain that they made need it some day.

-Then there’s the whole close-but-no-cigar thing.
-It’s what keeps casinos in business: the first two wheels on the slot machine are Triple Diamonds while the last one stopped just short.
-Or you needed an Ace of Spades on the river and got an Ace of Hearts.
-It’s called the Gambler’s Fallacy, and it’s the same with the lottery as it is with card games or slot machines.
-Getting half the numbers right, and being one or two digits short on the others, doesn’t mean you’re any closer to the jackpot statistically.
-But your brain will see that and convince you that you are.
+Then there’s the teasing nature of the lottery, the fact that so many come so “close” to winning.
+It’s what keeps casinos in business — the first two wheels on the slot machine are triple diamonds while the last one stops just short.
+A poker player desperately needs an Ace of Spades on the river, but receives an Ace of Hearts.
+It’s called the gambler’s fallacy, and it’s the same psychological trick employed by the lottery as it is by the casino.
+Getting half of the numbers right — and being one or two digits short on the others — doesn’t mean that you’re any closer to the jackpot, statistically.
+But your mind may be convinced otherwise.

-And then there’s the belief that there’s a way to game the system to our advantage.
-Many gamblers – and that includes lottery players – convince themselves that if they work at it long enough and hard enough, they’ll “crack the code” that brings in the big jackpots.
-That’s not possible, of course, but the human brain can be trained to believe it.
+Many people are also possessed of the belief that there’s a way to game the lottery to their advantage.
+Many gamblers — and that includes lottery players — convince themselves that if they work at it long enough and hard enough, they’ll crack the code that brings in the big jackpots.
+That’s not mathematically possible, of course, but the human brain can be trained to believe it.

-And then of course there’s the simple matter that, at a certain point, the human brain simply fails to grasp something.
-Most of us never deal with amounts of money in the millions, or indeed, with numbers in the hundreds of millions.
-You may need a dozen eggs, or your paycheck last week may have been $1,432.75.
-Those are numbers your brain can easily wrap itself around.
+At a certain point, the large nature of the mathematical odds may become mentally overwhelming.
+The average individual is ill equipped to truly grasp the nature of odds ranging in the hundreds of millions to one.
+The daily routine of most people involves much smaller figures — one may need a dozen eggs, or one’s paycheck last week may have been $800.
+Those are numbers that can be easily grasped or visualized.
 But $750 million?
 Or the one-in-292 million odds of getting there?
-Your brain simply can’t make sense of it, so it convinces your hand to reach into the wallet and pull out two bucks to buy that ticket that is almost certainly not going to win.
+Such enormous figures may simply elude comprehension, yet another factor in the confusing game that is the lottery.